Karl Bickel: Early life education

 Karl Bickel trained as a lithographer and stereotype designer between 1900 and 1904 following which he entered into service to the graphic designer Hüttner.
 He followed up on his studies and attended evening courses in drawing and graphic at the Zurich University of the Arts.
 In 1908 he opened his own graphic design studio in Zurich.
 In 1912 he trained as a sculpture in Carrara, Italy. where he contracted the pulmonary disease Tuberculosis and entered a sanatorium in Walenstadtberg in 1913 and 1914.

 After having recovered in 1914, Bickel returned to Zurich where he designed posters, often in collaboration with an other graphic designer.
 The studio had a focus on fashion catalogues and designs of posters for cultural events.
 Several of his poster were inspired by the works of the Swiss painter Ferdinand Hodler.
 In 1922 he closed the studio.
 From 1923 onwards he would be an engraver for the Swiss postal services.
 He was responsible for several sets of Swiss stamps, including the first airmail stamp of the Swiss Postal Telegraph and Telephone services (PTT) in 1923.
 He also designed some engravings for the portrait stamps for the Pro Patria and Pro Juventute.

 In Schriina Hochrugg

 In 1924 he settled to Schriina Hochrugg above Walenstadtberg where he began to construct a house which eventually would become the peace memorial Paxmal.
-For Pro Juventute all portrait stamps between 1932 and 1964 were designed by Kurt Bickel.
-In 1924 the PTT would present the Universal Postal Union with an etching of the UPU monument in Bern designed by Kurt Bickel.
+For Pro Juventute all portrait stamps between 1932 and 1964 were designed by Karl Bickel.
+In 1924 the PTT would present the Universal Postal Union with an etching of the UPU monument in Bern designed by Karl Bickel.
 For the end of World War II in May 1945, he designed together with Aldo Patocchi thirteen stamps ranging from 5 cents to 5 CHF which were to symbolize peace.
 He quit from the PTT in 1965.